am1tyadav/teal/README.md

 :heavy_check_mark: No dependency other than TensorFlow

-:heavy_check_mark: Computations for preprocessing and data augmentation can utilize GPU
+:heavy_check_mark: Can utilize GPU

 :heavy_check_mark: Online preprocessing and data augmentation

-:heavy_check_mark: Deploy preprocessing logic in production by using the saved preprocessing model - i.e. no need to re-implement preprocessing logic in production
+:heavy_check_mark: Deploy preprocessing logic in production with the saved model

 __teal__ is in very early stage and a _lot_ of work is to be done.
 Please feel free to reach out if you'd like to help out!! :smile: